How to audit & optimise for Core Web Vitals

 In conclusion, the three most important aspects of Web Core Vitals which we can optimise for include FID, which tracks the websites responsiveness, CLS which tracks the stability of the web page on load, and LCP that tracks overall page load speed.

-Hitting green for all these aspects depends on the complexities of the page.
+Hitting green for all these aspects depends on the complexities of the web page.
 Some web pages may require several calls to function in a manner so it’s reaching the objectives set.
 It’s a duty to improve what we have using the above optimisation techniques.
 Understanding the aspects that enhance the Core Web Vitals metrics is a step in the right direction.
-Working on pages to improve these factors will benefit all aspects of the website, from search engine ranking to user-engagements, and so make the objectives of the website easier to attain.
+Working on web pages to improve these factors will benefit all aspects of the website, from search engine ranking to user-engagement, and so make the objectives of the website easier to attain.